-Under the law applicable in this case, if the defendant sentenced t o imprisonment in the institutional division of the Texas Department of Criminal Justice for life. the defendant will become eligible for release on parole, but not until the actual time served by the defendant equals 40 years, without consideration of a n y good conduct time.
-It cannot accurately be predicted how the parole laws might be applied to this defendant if the defendant is sentenced to a term o f imprisonment for life because the application of those laws will depend on decisions made by prison and parole authorities, but eligibility for parole does not guarantee that parole will be granted.
+Under the law applicable in this case, if the defendant is sentenced to imprisonment in the institutional division of the Texas Department of Criminal Justice for life, the defendant will become eligible for release on parole, but not until the actual time served by the defendant equals 40 years, without consideration of any good conduct time.
+It cannot accurately be

 TEX.
 CODE CRIM.
 PROC.
 ANN. art.
 37.071 § 2(e)(2) (Vernon Supp.
-2000).
+2003).

 - 2. This statute took effect on September 1, 1999 and applies only to offenses committed on or after this date.
-Offenses committed before the effective date of this statute are covered by the law in effect when the offense was committed. - 3.
+Offenses committed before the effective date of this statute are covered by the law in effect when the offense was committed.
+See Johnson v.
+State, 68 S.W.
+3d 644, 656 (Tex.
+Crim.
+App.
+2002). - 3.
 The discussion that follows concerning parole is in the paper because there will be a number of cases for years to come which, because of the effective date of the statute, will be controlled by the prior law.
 Assuming, of course, that the Supreme Court does not declare this prior law unconstitutional.
 Which it should.